cjs227/CostEffvsEnUt/README.md

 This script has 9 sections and saves **SP_rampcosts** (structure).
 1. Load the necssary data.
 2.
-a.
-Solve for the optimized process design with ramping to 40% mininimum capacity for each year at each location categorized as top10, for curtailment level ranging from 0-99% in steps of 1% curtailment.
+    1. Solve for the optimized process design with ramping to 40% mininimum capacity for each year at each location categorized as top10, for curtailment level ranging from 0-99% in steps of 1% curtailment.
-b.
-Same as 2a for locations categorized as middle10.
+    2. Same as 2.1 for locations categorized as middle10.
-c.
-Same as 2a for locations categorized as bottom10.
+    3. Same as 2.1 for locations categorized as bottom10.
 3.
-a.
-Using the optimizations in 2a, calculate the cost of utilizing energy for each process component as well as the total cost of utilization and total energy cost.
+    1. Using the optimizations in 2.1, calculate the cost of utilizing energy for each process component as well as the total cost of utilization and total energy cost.
-b.
-Using the optimizations in 2b, calculate the cost of utilizing energy for each process component as well as the total cost of utilization and total energy cost.
+    2. Using the optimizations in 2.2, calculate the cost of utilizing energy for each process component as well as the total cost of utilization and total energy cost.
-c.
-Using the optimizations in 2c, calculate the cost of utilizing energy for each process component as well as the total cost of utilization and total energy cost.
+    3. Using the optimizations in 2.3, calculate the cost of utilizing energy for each process component as well as the total cost of utilization and total energy cost.
 4.
-a.
-Using the optimization results and utilization costs in 2a to find the monthly costs and values for a select top10 location.
+    1. Using the optimization results and utilization costs in 2.1 to find the monthly costs and values for a select top10 location.
-b.
-Using the optimization results and utilization costs in 2b to find the monthly costs and values for a select middle10 location.
+    2. Using the optimization results and utilization costs in 2.2 to find the monthly costs and values for a select middle10 location.

 ##Cost and value analysis of wind energy with ramping to 40% min. capacity in **CostswRamp_Wind.m**
 It requires the mat files **WP_base**, **WP_nocurt**, **WP_curt** and **WP_costs** in the path.
 This script has 9 sections and saves **WP_rampcosts** (structure).
 1. Load the necessary data.
-2.
+2. Process design
-a.
-Solve for the optimized process design with ramping to 40% mininimum capacity for each year at each location categorized as top10, for curtailment level ranging from 0-99% in steps of 1% curtailment.
+    1. Solve for the optimized process design with ramping to 40% mininimum capacity for each year at each location categorized as top10, for curtailment level ranging from 0-99% in steps of 1% curtailment.
-b.
-Same as 2a for locations categorized as middle10.
+    2. Same as 2-1 for locations categorized as middle10.
-c.
-Same as 2a for locations categorized as bottom10.
+    3. Same as 2-1 for locations categorized as bottom10.
-3.
+3. Cost of utilizing energy
-a.
-Using the optimizations in 2a, calculate the cost of utilizing energy for each process component as well as the total cost of utilization and total energy cost.
+    1. Using the optimizations in 2.1, calculate the cost of utilizing energy for each process component as well as the total cost of utilization and total energy cost.
-b.
-Using the optimizations in 2b, calculate the cost of utilizing energy for each process component as well as the total cost of utilization and total energy cost.
+    2. Using the optimizations in 2.2, calculate the cost of utilizing energy for each process component as well as the total cost of utilization and total energy cost.
-c.
-Using the optimizations in 2c, calculate the cost of utilizing energy for each process component as well as the total cost of utilization and total energy cost.
+    3. Using the optimizations in 2.3, calculate the cost of utilizing energy for each process component as well as the total cost of utilization and total energy cost.
-4.
+4. Monthly costs
-a.
-Using the optimization results and utilization costs in 2a to find the monthly costs and values for a select top10 location.
+    1. Using the optimization results and utilization costs in 2.1 to find the monthly costs and values for a select top10 location.
-b.
-Using the optimization results and utilization costs in 2b to find the monthly costs and values for a select middle10 location.
+    2. Using the optimization results and utilization costs in 2.2 to find the monthly costs and values for a select middle10 location.

 ##Cost and value analysis with combined solar/wind energy in **Utilization_Costs_Combined.m**
 It requires **CP_base_solar.mat**, **CP_base_wind.mat** and **CP_costs**.
 The CP_costs structure must already contain vectors which contain the **lat_lon** codes for the locations categorized as top, topsolar, topwind and average.
 These are defined as the lowest 15% of LCOA for solar and wind individually, lowest 10% of solar LCOA and 45-55% percentile of wind LCOA, lowest 10% of wind LCOA and 45-55% percentile of solar LCOA, and 45-55% percentile of solar and wind LCOA individually, respectively.
 This script has 29 sections and saves the structure **CP_costs**.
 1. Load the necessary data.
 2.
-a-1.
-Solve for the optimized process design with combined solar and wind at average locations. a-2.
-Same locations and procedure as 2a-1, but only using solar energy at the location. a-3.
-Same locations and procedure as 2a-1, but only using wind energy at the location. b-1 - b-3.
-Same as a-1 - a-3, but for locations categorized as top solar. c-1 - c-3.
-Same as a-1 - a-3, but for locations categorized as top wind. d-1 - d-3.
-Same as a-1 - a-3, but for locations categorized as top.
+    1.
+        1. Solve for the optimized process design with combined solar and wind at average locations.
+        2. Same locations and procedure as 2.1.1, but only using solar energy at the location.
+        3. Same locations and procedure as 2.1.1, but only using wind energy at the location.
+    2. 2.2.1 - 2.2.3.
+Same as 2.1.1 - 2.1.3, but for locations categorized as top solar.
+    3. 2.3.1 - 2.3.3.
+Same as 2.1.1 - 2.1.3, but for locations categorized as top wind.
+    4. 2.4.1 - 2.4.3.
+Same as 2.1.1 - 2.1.3, but for locations categorized as top.
 3.
+    1.
-a-1.
-Calculate utilization costs as a function of percent curtailment for top locations using previous optimization results of combined solar and wind. a-2.
-Calculate utilization costs as a function of percent curtailment for top locations using previous optimization results of only solar. a-3.
-Calculate utilization costs as a function of percent curtailment for top locations using previous optimization results of only wind. b-1 - b-3.
-Same as a-1 - a-3, except for locations categorized as top solar. c-1 - c-3.
-Same as a-1 - a-3, except for locations categorized as top wind. d-1 - d-3.
-Same as a-1 - a-3, except for location categorized as average.
+        1. Calculate utilization costs as a function of percent curtailment for top locations using previous optimization results of combined solar and wind.
+        2. Calculate utilization costs as a function of percent curtailment for top locations using previous optimization results of only solar.
+        3. Calculate utilization costs as a function of percent curtailment for top locations using previous optimization results of only wind.
+    2. 3.2.1 - 3.2.3.
+Same as 3.1.1 - 3.1.3, except for locations categorized as top solar.
+    3. 3.3.1 - 3.3.3.
+Same as 3.1.1 - 3.1.3, except for locations categorized as top wind.
+    4. 3.4.1 - 3.4.3.
+Same as 3.1.1 - 3.1.3, except for location categorized as average.
 4.
-a.
-Calculate the amount of solar and wind energy utilized monthly for combined solar and wind at average locations.
+    1. Calculate the amount of solar and wind energy utilized monthly for combined solar and wind at average locations.
-b.
-Calculate the amount of solar and wind energy utilized monthly for combined solar and wind at top solar locations.
+    2. Calculate the amount of solar and wind energy utilized monthly for combined solar and wind at top solar locations.
-c.
-Calculate the amount of solar and wind energy utilized monthly for combined solar and wind at top wind locations.
+    3. Calculate the amount of solar and wind energy utilized monthly for combined solar and wind at top wind locations.
-d.
-Calculate the amount of solar and wind energy utilized monthly for combined solar and wind at top locations.
+    4. Calculate the amount of solar and wind energy utilized monthly for combined solar and wind at top locations.

 ##Generate maps of LCOA and fraction curtailment in **Map_Generation.mlx**.
 It requires the mat files **SP_nocurt**, **WP_nocurt**, **SP_curt**, **WP_curt**, **SP_ramp**, **WP_ramp**, **CP_curt**, and **PinkHeatMap**, and **YellowBluemap**.